hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 [18:50:13](#q2CcU4Fu_JIal4xFEZbuJEZ4L-DlpfxLW1BGNf3gHp8) <gurzgri>:
 @toomasv Finally!
 By casting some pagan magic spells from the Ancient Book of Kernel the 32th instead of calling upon Malloc from the Depth of Red/System I finally unleashed the ODBC Powers of SQLite thru the Aethers of the SQLite ODBC Driver.

-In other words: Now even SQLite / [SQLite ODBC Driver](http://www.ch-werner.de/sqliteodbc/) works Ì†ºÌæâ
+In other words: Now even SQLite / [SQLite ODBC Driver](http://www.ch-werner.de/sqliteodbc/) works üéâ